plebbit/plebbit-js/README.md

   postOrCommentCid: string,
   author: Author, // need author in case the subplebbit owner uses users reputation for filtering votes
   type: 'upvote' || 'downvote',
-  signature: string // we need a signature to prove the author is the author }
+  signature: Signature // we need a signature to prove the author is the author }
 Author {
   displayName: string,
   ipnsName: string
 }
+Signature {
+  signature: string, // for version 'plebbit1', the algo is: require('crypto').sign('sha256', JSON.stringify({subplebbitIpnsName, author, title, content, timestamp}), privateKeyPemString)
+  version: string // we need multiple versions to allow signing with metamask or to change the signature fields or algorithm }
 Subplebbit (IPNS record): {
   title: string,